Acute inhalation injury: Acute respiratory distress syndrome

-Clinically, the most serious and immediate complication is acute respiratory distress syndrome (ARDS), which usually occurs within 24 h.
+Clinically, the most serious and immediate complication is acute respiratory distress syndrome (ARDS), which usually occurs within 24 hours.
 Those with significant lower airway involvement may develop bacterial infection.
 Importantly, victims suffering body surface burn and smoke inhalation are the most susceptible.
 Thermal injury combined with inhalation injury compromises pulmonary function, producing microvascular hyperpermeability that leads to a significant increase in lung lymph flow and pulmonary edema.
 The terrorist attack on the World Trade Center on September 11, 2001 left many people with impaired lung function.
 A study of firefighters and EMS workers enrolled in the FDNY WTC Medical Monitoring and Treatment Program, whose lung function was tested prior to 9/11, documented a steep decline in lung function in the first year after 9/11.
 A new study that includes a thousand additional workers shows that the declines have persisted over time.
 Prior to 9/11, 3% of firefighters had below-normal lung function, one year after 9/11 nearly 19% did, and six years later it stabilized at 13%.
 Ten to 14 days after acute exposure to some agents (e.g. ammonia, nitrogen oxides, sulfur dioxide, mercury), some patients develop bronchiolitis obliterans progressing to ARDS.
 Bronchiolitis obliterans with organized pneumonia can ensue when granulation tissue accumulates in the terminal airways and alveolar ducts during the body's reparative process.
 A minority of these patients develop late pulmonary fibrosis.
 Also at enhanced risk are persons with co-morbidities.
 Several studies report that both aged persons and smokers are especially vulnerable to the adverse effects of inhalation injury.